Today’s educators have an opportunity to learn about relevant lessons in food science that they can teach to their students.

 Facilitated by Graduate School USA.

-Attendance in the 6-day professional development program is required.
+Full participation in the 5-day professional development program is required.

 Participants are expected to teach segments of the Science and Our Food Supply curriculum to their colleagues in a Train-the-Trainer workshop (instruction may be in-person, virtual, or a hybrid) during the school year.
 Each participant will receive a materials stipend for classroom/lab supplies to facilitate their instruction of the curriculum.
 An honorarium will be provided to summer program graduates once they have completed the 6-hour workshop requirement and submitted a comprehensive final report.